 Children younger than five years of age - especially those younger than 2 years old - are at high risk of serious complications.
 A flu vaccine offers the best defense against getting flu and spreading it to others.

-It has been recognized for many years that people 65 years and older are at greater risk of serious complications from the flu compared with young, healthy adults because human immune defenses become weaker with age.
+People aged over 50 years are at greater risk of serious complications from the flu because human immune defenses become weaker with age.

 Individuals with chronic medical conditions